 The LongMill runs off of GRBL firmware, an open-source firmware that is designed Arduino based CNC machines.

-You will need to make sure to delete any old libraries for GRBL.
+***If you have flashed GRBL firmware before using Arduino IDE, you will need to make sure to delete any old libraries for GRBL.
 Arduino typically saves libraries in the Documents > Arduino > Library folder of your computer for both Windows and Mac.
-If you do not delete the old library first, you will install the old version of GRBL.
+If you do not delete the old library first, you will install the old version of GRBL.***

-Start by plugging in your Arduino/control board.
-Open the Arduino IDE.
-You will want to make sure to check that the IDE has recognized your board by going under Tools menu.
-Make sure that “Board” is set to “Arduino/Genuino Uno and “Port” is set to your Arduino.
+Once Arduino IDE has been installed, plug your control board into your computer then open the Arduino IDE program.
+Click on the “Tools” menu at the top and make sure that “Board” is set to “Arduino Uno” or “Arduino/Genuino Uno” and “Port” is set to the port you normally use for your LongMill (for example, COM3).
 The naming scheme for port names on Mac can look a little bit different, but typically the correct port is indicated with “(Arduino/Genuino Uno)” in the name.
-If your program fails to upload, you can try a different port until you find the correct one.
+Later on if your program fails to upload, you can come back and try a different port until you find the correct one.

 You can check if your firmware has been correctly installed by going to Tools > Serial Monitor.
 This will open a window to show the console output of the Arduino.
-If your output looks garbled, make sure to set your baud rate to 152000.
+If your output looks garbled, make sure to set your baud rate to 115200.
 As you can see, the output shows the firmware version and build date.